 - Add in the garlic and thyme and saute until fragrant, less than a minute.

 - Add the rice to the skillet and toast them by stirring until they start to turn translucent, about 3 minutes.

-- Mix the stock the mushrooms were soaked in with the other cup of chicken broth.
-Add this to the skillet 1/2 cup at a time, stirring until it has disappeared.
+- Heat up chicken broth in microwave for 15-20 seconds then add the warm chicken broth to the skillet ½ cup at a time, stirring until it has disappeared.
 You may not use all the chicken stock, if it's starting to look like the arborio rice is not sopping up the liquid anymore, stop.

-- Add the other 1 tbsp. of butter to the skillet along with the Parmesan cheese.
+- Add the remaining 1 tablespoon (14g) of butter to the skillet along with the Parmesan cheese.
 Stir until all has melted and well incorporated.

 - You may cover the skillet with a lid to let the arborio rice cook in the liquid some more, but that might not be necessary in your case.

 - Season with salt and pepper.